 You’ll love to know that these mouth-watering golden beauties are very easy to make.
 But as with most yeast recipes, you’ll need to set aside enough time for the dough to rise twice.
 Believe me – it’s so worth the wait!
 Because it’s basically the same amount of time, I highly recommend making two batches of buttery Parker House rolls.
 You’ll be so glad you did.
 So let’s get started making a fresh batch of these scrumptious dinner rolls.
 Here are all the ingredients you’ll need: all-purpose flour, instant mashed potato flakes, granulated sugar, instant yeast, salt, softened butter, milk, and one large egg.
 For garnishing: melted butter and Sea Salt Flakes.

 In a small microwave-safe bowl, whisk together the milk and egg.
 Microwave briefly to eliminate the chill.
 We don’t want the liquid hot or warm, just room temperature!
 This encourages the yeast to dance around and do it’s magical thing.
-In the bowl of a stand mixer, add the flour, instant mashed potato flakes, sugar, instant yeast, salt, and butter.
+In the bowl of a stand mixer, add the flour, instant mashed potato flakes, sugar, instant yeast, salt, and tiny pieces of softened butter.
 Briefly mix these ingredients together with a spatula until combined.
 Add the milk and egg mixture to the bowl and mix until incorporated.
 Attach the dough hook to your mixer.
 Knead the bread dough for 8 minutes.
 If you’re kneading the dough by hand, simply knead it for the same amount of time.
 The dough will be nice and smooth, not ragged or ruffled.
-Transfer the dough to a lightly buttered bowl.
+If the dough seems a little dry, sprinkle 1/2 teaspoon of milk over the dough and briefly knead until the liquid is incorporated.
+Transfer the dough to a generously buttered bowl.
+Turn the dough within the buttered bowl so that the dough is lightly buttered up on all sides.
 Cover the bowl, set it in a draft-free place and allow it to rise for 1.5 hours.
 The dough will relax for the first hour, then it’ll finally wake up, stretch and slowly start rising within the final 30 minutes.
 Much like I do when my alarm clock goes off in the morning.

 Don’t expect this yeast dough to double in size – it’s simply not an overachiever in that department.
 After the dough has risen, divide the dough in half.
 We’re going to work with one piece at a time!
 On a pastry board, roll out the first piece of dough into a 12×8-inch rectangle.
 Because the dough is so smooth and buttery, you won’t even need to lightly flour your pastry board – which is great as extra flour would just weigh the dough down.
 You want your buttery Parker House rolls to be light, fluffy and airy, not heavy and compact.